JamesRMullaney/jekyll-vuepress-group-challenge/README.md

 by James Mullaney and Lucas Rodgers

 ## Second Header
-Goals for this project:  *Get an A *That's it
+Goals for this project:  *Get an A *That's it  *test
 ## Second Second Level Header